-The Ulster County segment of the annual NYSOA New York State January Waterfowl Count was conducted on January 19, 2019.
-Twenty-three participants in seven field parties tallied 8,007 individuals representing 13 species of waterfowl.
-Our ten-year average for this countywide effort is 11.7 species and 5,759 individuals.
-A total of 44 Bald Eagles (22 adults and 22 sub-adults) were observed during the course of the waterfowl count.
+The Ulster County segment of the annual NYSOA New York State January Waterfowl Count was conducted on January 18, 2020.
+Twenty participants in eight field parties encountered a remarkable 21 species and 10,012 individual waterfowl, surpassing our previous high count of 17 species recorded in 2016, 2013, and 2008.
+Our ten-year average for this countywide effort is 11.8 species and 6,225 individuals.
+Typical for this annual mid-winter survey, two species accounted for 94% of our total abundance, Canada Goose (82%) and Mallard (12%).
+A total of 16 Bald Eagles (9 adults and 7 sub-adults) were observed during the course of the waterfowl count.

 Follow this link for the full report along with a table of count results.
-The table summarizes the 2019 Ulster County results by territory, followed by field party effort and area descriptions.
-Thanks to all of the field observers for providing extensive coverage of the county.
-Next year’s Ulster County segment of the NYSOA NYS January Waterfowl Count is scheduled for Saturday, January 18, 2020.
+The table summarizes the 2020 Ulster County results by area, followed by field party effort and area descriptions.
+Thanks to all of the field observers for providing extensive coverage of the county once again this year.
+Next year’s Ulster County segment of the NYSOA NYS January Waterfowl Count is scheduled for Saturday, January 16, 2021.

 Steve M. Chorvas – compiler